SeisSol/TensorForge/docs/source/index.rst

-.. gemmgen documentation master file, created by sphinx-quickstart on Sun Mar 29 16:19:10 2020.
+.. gemmforge documentation master file, created by sphinx-quickstart on Sun Mar 29 16:19:10 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to gemmgen's documentation!
+Welcome to gemmforge's documentation!
 ===================================

 .. toctree::